mckennapsean/scorrplot/README.md

 System Requirements
 -------------------

 The **s-CorrPlot** is integrated within the R statistical framework for data input and output, but the interactive tool is largely written in C++ and OpenGL.
-It has been tested on Mac OS X and Linux.
+It has been tested on Mac OS X and Linux and will only run from a terminal window.

 To compile the *scorr* R-package, you need the following components: